hyosung11/Launch-School/Courses/journal.md

 11:02 The learning never stops with programming.
 Going over more and more problems.
 Be ready with a good algorithm.

 11:31 I want to watch the Carabao Cup with Chelsea and Liverpool now.

+13:27 Carabao Cup final is going into extra time, but I'm starting my study session with Deepak now.